← Back to Documentation

 5. Add Effects

 In the properties panel, scroll to the Effects section and click+ Add Effect.
-Choose from 89+ effects across categories like blur, color, distortion, glitch, and feedback.
+Choose from 200+ effects across categories like blur, color, distortion, glitch, feedback, atmosphere, light, geometric 3D, and more.
 Effects are chainable — drag to reorder them, and each effect has its own parameter controls.

 TIP Save your project often with Ctrl+S (or Cmd+S on macOS).
-Projects save as .illv files that preserve all layers, effects, and settings.
+Projects save as .gha files that preserve all layers, effects, and settings.

 Keyboard Shortcuts